narcatix/pa-editor-tutorial/videos/script.md

 * The **Song Artist** is "Xtrullor".
 * Audio file location — here you click Browse and choose the song file.
 Sphero.mp3.
 Now, you *can* use files of .ogg, .mp3, and .wav audio formats, but they will all be transcoded into .ogg at the end of the day.
 Also do note that the editor is a bit quirky with some .mp3 files and might not create the project properly, in which case you'll have to use a different file format.
 * Level artwork — this is where you select a level icon.
 The icon should be a .jpg image no bigger than 512 pixels squared.
 I will leave it blank for now, you can always set it later.
-* Level background setup lets you create a level with a preset of backgrounds which are purely visual.
+* Level background setup lets you create a level with a background preset.
 I will select "City" because I think it's pretty.

 Click the "Create new level" button.
 And a new empty project is created.
 Let's pause the playback, and welcome to the editor!